 Startups operate with limited time, budget, and attention.
 Building a full product in stealth for 12 to 18 months is the most expensive way to find out you are wrong.

 Building an MVP isn't about "being cheap", it's about being smart by turning your startup into a learning engine, not just a feature factory.
+If you're evaluating agencies, our guide on how to choose an MVP development company, it covers what to look for and what to avoid.

 1. Validate Product-Market Fit

 The biggest risk for a startup is building a product no one wants.
 CB Insights reports that "no market need" is the #1 reason startups fail (42%).
 An MVP allows you to test your value proposition with real users.
 If they don't engage, you can pivot without having burned your entire budget.
+According to a McKinsey and Oxford University study, IT projects without proper validation run an average of 45% over budget and 7% over time, while delivering 56% less value than predicted.
+MVP development exists to counter exactly this risk.

 2. Reduce Development Costs

 By focusing only on core features, you significantly lower your initial investment.
 Instead of spending $150,000+ on a full-scale SaaS development project, you might spend $20,000–$60,000 to get into the market.
 This liquidity is crucial for early-stage survival.
+You can learn more here about SaaS development costs in Canada.

 3. Attract Early Investors